DavidTPate/pendragon/README.md

 to any one skill.
 The character is thereafter incapacitated by an ecstatic vision for a period of time determined by the Gamemaster (at least 1 hour), and cannot act at all during that time.

-The typical Love (deity) value is equal to that character’s starting Pious trait value.
+The typical Love (deity) value is equal to that character's starting Pious trait value.

 #### Love (Spouse)
-Deep feeling and attraction for one’s husband or wife was apparently quite uncommon in the feudal world of arranged marriages, but not entirely absent.
+Deep feeling and attraction for one's husband or wife was apparently quite uncommon in the feudal world of arranged marriages, but not entirely absent.
 Two significant exceptions in the romances are the loves of Duke Gorlois for his wife Ygraine and of Arthur for his wife, Guenever.